-Writer Tonia Moxley with the Roanoke Times features the Flory family who converted from a conventional dairy to using Lely milking robots and an automated milking system.
+Writer Tonia Moxley with the Roanoke Times features the Flory family who converted from a conventional dairy to using a Lely milking robot automated system.
 Read an excerpt below or the entire article here.

 A milk cow walks up to a robot.